• Skip to primary navigation

 Option 2: Sac Xanh homestay

-Because all the rooms at Jolie Villa were booked and we wanted to stay in Hoi An a couple more days, we looked for another hotel and found Sac Xanh homestay.
+Because all the rooms at Jolie Villa were booked and we wanted to stay in Hoi An for a couple more days, we looked for another hotel and found Sac Xanh homestay.

 This was another great budget hotel and we had such a lovely stay with this family.
 The rooms are basic but spotlessly clean, the bed (with mosquito net) is super comfortable and there are free bicycles available.